Dr. Alex Stone, DPT, CSCS

 Why Trust Our Advice and Some Disclaimer

 Before we proceed, we have to say that this article does not give medical advice.
-We are not Physiotherapists, and we certainly don’t hold any degrees in medicine.
+We are not Physiotherapists, and we certainly don’t hold any medical degrees.

 However, we have plenty of knowledge about massage guns.
 This article reflects our genuine experiences and insights as consumers.
-Over the years, we’ve personally tested numerous massage guns.
+Over the years, we’ve personally tested numerous massage guns for plantar fasciitis.

-However, before we publish our articles, we consult with our experts (in this case, Dr. Alex Stone, DPT) to ensure that we are providing trustworthy, accurate information.
+However, before we publish our articles, we consult with our experts (in this case, Dr. Alex Stone, DPT) to ensure that we provide trustworthy and accurate information.

-Lastly, we don’t recommend a single product so that it sounds like some kind of internet marketing campaign.
+Lastly, we don’t recommend a single product, so it sounds like some kind of internet marketing campaign.
 We give alternatives and explain our reasoning behind them so you can make an educated buying decision.

-How to Choose the Best Massage Gun for Plantar Fasciitis: How to Relieve Foot Pain in 30 Seconds
+How to Choose a Massage Gun for Plantar Fasciitis and Relieve Pain in the Inner Foot?

 When we first felt the effects of plantar fasciitis on our soles, we knew we needed a solution.
 There are several ways to treat and manage this condition1.

-Massage therapy is one way to manage it2,3 – this can be effectively done using a massage gun.
+Massage therapy is one way to manage it2,3 – this can be effectively done using a massage gun on feet.

-From our trials, we’ve pinpointed certain features of a massage gun that are crucial to keep in mind if you want to get the right sports massager for massaging plantar fasciitis.
+From our trials, we’ve pinpointed certain features of a massage gun that are crucial to keep in mind if you want to get the right therapy for plantar fascia when using a massage gun on foot.
 This will help to manage pain in arch when walking:

-Why Stroke Length Matters for Treating Plantar Fasciitis?
+Why Stroke Length Matters for Treating Pain in the Inner Foot?

 Stroke length, also known as amplitude, refers to the distance traveled by the massage gun head during a percussion.

-This distance is important in determining what kind of massage a particular sports massager can provide.
+This distance is crucial in determining the type of massage a particular device can provide.
 A massage gun with a high amplitude is suitable for the best deep tissue massage, which is most likely effective for massaging plantar fasciitis.

-We often get asked if a high amplitude massage gun is essential for massaging plantar fasciitis.
+We often get asked if a high-amplitude device is essential for massaging plantar fasciitis.

-Well, for a mere foot massage, you don’t need a hard massager.
+Well, for a mere relaxing foot massage, you don’t need a hard massager.

 But here’s the thing: To treat plantar fasciitis, experts recommend not focusing solely on the bottom of your feet.